PaulSlocum/marble-craze/readme.md

 ### Building From Source

-I use the DASM assembler to build the game, and there is also a C program included in the project that helps assemble the level data from text files.
-More info coming soon...
+I've always used the DASM assembler to build the game, and there is also a C program included in the project that helps assemble the level data from text files.
+More info on assembly coming soon...

 ## License

 ©2002-2018 Paul Slocum, All rights reserved.
-Provided for personal use only.
+Source, binary, and other files provided for personal use only.
 I will likely eventually switch to an MIT license but I've had too many problems with people selling poor quality cartridges on ebay.